thomashzhang/dungeon-fire/readme.md

 This will be on the Google Play and Apple app store soon, but in the meantime, you can download an APK from the "releases" tab.

-## How to play

-Instructions are mostly in game, but here are a few things to note
-- When upgrading, you can tap the icon if the item you are upgrading to show a description

 ## License

 Completely open source (MIT), see [LICENSE file](LICENSE) for more information